zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 In fact, this expression is not used very often any more to refer to children who are born to parents who are not married, probably b ecause there are now a high percentage of children, at least in the U.S., who a re born to parents who are not married.
 So, it is no longer something that people keep secret.
 It is no longer something that people find embarrassing, and so we no longer use this expression as much as one did, say, when I was grow ing up or earlier.

 In any case, her mother “had a son out of wedlock w hen she was young and she gave the baby up for adoption” (adoption).
 “Adoptio n” is the process of bringing a child into your family as a son or daughter even th ough the child is not biologically related to you – that is, you did not have the child, or you did not participate in the making of the child.
-Let’s put i t that way.
+Let’s put it that way.
 We usually talk about someone, a young woman in this case, “giving up the  baby” or “giving the baby up for adoption,” meaning the mother decides not to  keep the child but to have another family raise the child as its own.

 Yoon then says, “Wow, that’s a bombshell” (bombshel l).
 A “bombshell” is some very surprising and shocking news, often a negative  piece of news.
 The word “bombshell” can also be used to describe a very att ractive looking woman.
 When I was growing up, people would sometimes use the ph rase about a beautiful actress or model, “a blonde bombshell.”
 “Blonde” me aning, of course, a light- yellow-colored hair.
 I don’t think we use the word “bombshell” in that sense as much anymore.
 Here it has nothing to do with a beau tiful woman; it has to do with a shocking, surprising piece of news.